-To be eligible for the award of the degree a candidate shall complete not less than twenty-four units comprising:

-- (a) three units listed in Part A of the Schedule attached to these Rules; - (b) one unit in Part B of the Schedule attached to these Rules; - (c) at least two major areas of study from Part C of the Schedule; - (d) eight elective units from Part D of the Schedule attached to these Rules or from elsewhere.
+- (f) To be eligible for the award of the Bachelor of Social Science degree a candidate shall successfully complete not less than twenty-four (24) units comprising: - (i) three (3) units listed in Part A of the Schedule of Units attached to these Rules; - (ii) one (1) unit in Part B of the Schedule; - (iii)at least two (2) major areas of study from Part C of the Schedule; - (iv) eight (8) elective units from Part D of the Schedule or offered elsewhere within the University. - (g) A candidate who while enrolled for the Bachelor of Social Science has completed the requirements for the Associate Degree of Social Science may elect to be awarded the Associate Degree of Social Science following withdrawal from candidature for the Bachelors degree.